alex-piccione/AutoCryptoTrader/README.md

 # AutoCryptoTrader

+The goal of this project is to allow me to learn F#.

-Bot for trading on a cryptocurrency market (F# personal study)
+The project is bot (running proocess) for trading on a cryptocurrency market.